 All-digital phase-locked loops have become the main research and product development trend in the field of RF IC frequency synthesizers.
 This topic also serves as an example of "digital RF".

 Read a journal paper and find answers to some questions.

 You can find the assignment from

-MyCourses / Assignments - SLA / Self-learning assignment 5
+MyCourses / Self-learning Assignments / SLA 5

 Return your answer as a pdf-file to Return Box in the same page.